steinelp/esphome_gree_ac/README.md

 1) I fixed the fan mode, tested on Gree/Daizuki/TGM AC's.
 2) I fixed the dropping of commands
 3) I fixed the rejection of commands
-4) I implemented an optional silent mode (no beeping).
+4) I implemented an optional silent mode (no beeping), only works for module sent commands (not for remote control sent commands)

 It's now compatible with GRJWB04-J / Cs532ae wifi modules